 Credit: 0.5-4

-Our common sense tells us that certain acts are "wrong"; that particular persons who engage in them are "deviant."
+Our common sense tells us that certain acts are ?wrong?; that particular persons who engage in them are ?deviant.?
 But common sense suggests little about how and why a particular act or actor comes to be understood in this way.
-The objective of this course is to explore the significance of deviance and crime within social life.
-We carry the distinction between being different, being deviant and being criminal throughout the semester.
-This course provides a substantial introduction to criminology, with consideration of the social characteristics of offenders and victims, crime rates and various justifications of punishment.
-This course should be of interest to students within many majors who are concerned with theoretical, practical and ethical questions concerning the concepts of good and evil as foundations of human society.
-Prerequisite: 100-level sociology course.
-Offered every other year.
+This course explores the origins and significance of deviance within social life.
+The distinction between being different and being deviant is carried throughout the semester.
+Emphasis is also given to the increasing importance of psychotherapy in our response to the deviant.
+This course provides a substantial introduction to criminology with consideration of the social characteristics of offenders and victims, crime rates, and various justifications of punishment.
+This course should be of interest to students within many majors who are concerned with theoretical, practical, and ethical questions concerning the concepts of good and evil as foundations of human society.
+Prerequisite: introductory foundation course or permission of instructor.

 Credit: 0.5-4

-Sociology has long recognized the different roles of men and women in society, but the systematic, sociological analysis of how and why these roles have been developed and maintained continues to be a contested terrain of scholarship and popular debate.
-This course analyzes the social construction of gender and its salience in our everyday lives.
-Using sociological theory in the context of gender, we link the private experiences of individuals to the structure of social institutions.
-The course begins with the familiar world of socialization and move to the more abstract level of institutions of social control and sex-based inequalities within social institutions, including the economy and family.
-Prerequisite: 100-level sociology course.
-Offered every two years.
+Sociology has long recognized the different roles of men and women in society, but the systematic, sociological analysis of how and why these roles have been developed and maintained is relatively new.
+This course will analyze the social construction of gender and its salience in our everyday lives.
+Using sociological theory and the context of gender, we will link the private experiences of individuals to the structure of social institutions.
+The course will begin with the familiar world of socialization and move to the more abstract level of institutions of social control and sex-based inequalities within social institutions, including the economy and family.
+We will conclude by discussing the sociological possibilities for change in our social constructions of gender and sex roles.
+Prerequisite: introductory foundation course in sociology.

 Credit: 0.5-4

-The first part of this course examines the underlying philosophical and sociological foundations of modern science and rationality.
-It begins by examining the differences between the ancient Greek and medieval views of physics, causality and organic nature; and the modern worldview of natural science in Galileo, Descartes and Newton.
-We then turn to the debates within the philosophy of science (Burtt, Popper, Kuhn, Quine, Feyerabend and Rorty) and the sociology of science (Scheler, Ellul, Leiss, Marcuse and Habermas) about the nature of scientific inquiry and the social/political meaning of scientific discoveries.
-Does science investigate the essential reality of nature, or is it influenced by the wider social relations and practical activities of modern industrial life?
-Does science reflect the nature of reality or the nature of society?
-We deal with the expanded rationalization of modern society: the application of science and technological rationality (efficiency, productivity and functionality) to economic, political and social institutions.
-We examine the process of modernization and rationalization in science, labor, politics, the academy and ecology.
-Finally, we discuss the debates within the environmental movement between the deep and social ecologists as to the nature and underlying causes of the environmental crisis.
-Readings are from T. Kuhn, M. Berman, H. Braverman, E. A. Burtt, M. Horkheimer, C. Lasch, F. Capra and M. Bookchin.
-Prerequisite: 100-level sociology course.
+The first part of this mid-level course will examine the underlying philosophical and sociological foundations of modern science and rationality.
+It will begin by analyzing the differences between the ancient Greek and medieval view of physics, causality, movement, and organic nature and the modern worldview of natural science in Galileo, Descartes, and Newton.
+We will then turn to study the debates within the philosophy of science (Burtt, Popper, Kuhn, Quine, Feyerabend, and Rorty) and the sociology of science (Scheler, Ellul, Leiss, Marcuse, and Habermas) about the nature of scientific inquiry and the social/political meaning of scientific discoveries.
+Does science investigate the essential reality of nature or is it more influenced by the wider social relations and practical activity of modern industrial life?
+Does science reflect objective reality and universal truth or is it a social construct reflecting the particular needs and functional interests of society?

 Credit: 0.5-4

-This course examines the various theories of ethics and social justice from the ancient Hebrew tradition of Torah and the prophets, New Testament writers Luke and Matthew, and medieval natural law, and modern discussions about social, political and economic justice.
-We explore how critical social theory has been applied within the political and economic context of modern industrial societies and how biblical and later religious teachings have been used as the basis for social ethics.
-Questions of justice, freedom, development, individualism and alienation are major themes in this study of capitalism, Christianity and Marxism.
-Special emphasis is on contemporary debates about the ethics of democratic capitalism from within both conservative theology and philosophy and radical liberation theology.
-Readings are from the Bible, papal encyclicals, the American Catholic bishops’ letter on economics and social justice, Friedman, Wallis, Farmer, Novak, Baum, Miranda, Fromm, Pirsig, Schumacher and N. Wolf.
-Prerequisite: 100-level sociology course or 100-level religious studies course.
+This course will examine the development of theories of ethics and social justice, from the ancient Hebrew tradition of Torah and the prophets, the New Testament writers Luke and Matthew, the Greek drama of Aeschylus, and the political philosophy of Aristotle, to modern discussions about social, political, and economic justice.
+We will explore how modern social theory has employed ancient Hebrew and Greek teachings as the basis for social ethics.
+Questions of justice, freedom, economic development, individualism, and alienation will be major themes in this study of liberalism, Christianity, and Marxism.
+Special emphasis will be on contemporary debates about the ethics of democratic capitalism, including conservative theology and philosophy and radical liberation theology.
+Readings will be from the Bible, Aeschylus, Aristotle, Pope John Paul II, M. Friedman, E. Fromm, R. Pirsig, E.F.
+Schumacher, and N. Wolf.
+Prerequisite: permission of the instructor.
+This course is cross-listed as RLST 380.

 Credit: 0.5-4

-This course focuses on the American legal system's effect on racial, ethnic and minority groups in the United States as well as on the manner in which such groups have influenced the state of the "law" in this country.
-It is intended to stimulate critical and systematic thinking about the relationships among American legal institutions and selected racial, ethnic and minority populations.
-We examine various social and cultural conditions, as well as historical and political events, that were influenced in large part by the minority status of the participants.
-These conditions are studied to determine in what ways, if any, the American legal system has advanced, accommodated or frustrated the interests of these groups.
-Through exposure to the legislative process and legal policymaking, students should gain an appreciation for the complexity of the issues and the far-reaching impact that legal institutions have on the social, political and economic conditions of racial, ethnic and minority groups in America.
+The class will examine various social and cultural conditions, as well as historical and political events, that were influenced in large part by the minority status of the participants.
+These conditions will be studied to determine in what ways, if any, the American legal system has advanced, accommodated, or frustrated the interests of these groups.
+Through exposure to the legislative process and legal policy making, students should gain an appreciation for the complexity of the issues and far-reaching impact that legal institutions have on the social, political, and economic condition of racial, ethnic, and minority groups in America.
 The primary requirement of this course is completion of a comprehensive research project.
-Prerequisite: 100-level sociology course.
+Prerequisite: foundation course or permission of instructor.
+Enrollment limited to fourteen students.
+This course may be counted toward the law and society concentration and the American studies major.

 Credit: 0.5-4

-This course examines the influence of shared meanings and practices on a variety of dimensions of contemporary American social life, including race, class, religion, political participation, close relationships, economics and social commitment.
-We consider the following questions: What is culture?
+This course examines the influence of shared meanings and practices on a variety of dimensions of contemporary American social life, including race, class, religion, political participation, close relationships, economics, and social commitment.
+We will consider the following questions: What is culture?
 How does culture operate in society?
 How does culture interact with social institutions and with individuals?
 How do we study culture sociologically?
-Fundamentally, cultural sociology is a way of seeing society; the goal of the course is for the student to learn to see the structured meanings and practices that order all of our lives, and the possibilities the culture provides for us to influence our society's future course.
+Fundamentally, cultural sociology is a way of seeing society; the goal of the course is for you to learn to see the structured meanings and practices that order all of our lives, and the possibilities the culture provides for us to influence our society's future course.
 Our emphasis is distinctly on the contemporary American cultural mainstream.
-We discuss in class the question of whether such a "mainstream" exists and, if so, how we might understand it.
-Our starting assumption is that Americans must understand the themes of our own culture if we are to be responsible global citizens.
-Prerequisite: 100-level sociology course.
+We will discuss in class the question of whether or not such a "mainstream" exists and if so, how we might understand it.
+Our starting assumption is that it is essential for Americans to understand the themes of their own culture if we are to be responsible global citizens.
+Prerequisites: foundation course or permission of instructor.

 Credit: 0.5-4